rubenhortas/rubenhortas.github.io/_posts/2023-03-03-overthewire-krypton-level-6-lfsr.md

 >
 >**Symmetric ciphers come in two flavours: block and stream**.
 >
->Until now, **we have been playing with classical ciphers, approximating ‘block’ ciphers**.
-A block cipher is done in **fixed size blocks**
+>Until now, we have been playing with classical ciphers, approximating ‘block’ ciphers.
+A block cipher is done in fixed size blocks
 (suprise!).
 >For example, in the previous paragraphs we discussed breaking text and keys into 256 byte blocks, and working on those blocks.
->**Block ciphers use a fixed key to perform substituion and transposition ciphers on each block discretely**.
+>Block ciphers use a fixed key to perform substituion and transposition ciphers on each block discretely.
 >
 >**Its time to employ a stream cipher**.
 A stream cipher attempts to create an on-the-fly **‘random’ keystream to encrypt the incoming plaintext one byte at a time**.